Here are a few of the most common questions from parents and prospective families:

 We require all parents to volunteer for at least 1 event during the year.
 We have several events throughout the year such as classroom clean up, playground improvement, and 1-2 fundraisers (such as a meat raffle and/or chicken barbeque).

 Each class takes a field trip about once a month.
-Our classes visit places such as fire stations, police stations, garden centers, parks, farms, yoga studios, assisted living facilities and nursing homes, the aquarium, and the zoo.
+Our classes visit places such as fire stations, police stations, garden centers, parks, farms, yoga studios, the aquarium, and the zoo.
 You are responsible for transporting your child to and from all field trips.
 Your child’s admission is covered in your tuition.
 For some field trips, there will be a nominal fee for parents and siblings who wish to attend.
 On occasion we ask that no siblings attend for specific field trips.
 This is dependent upon the location and activity of the trip.

 We would love to celebrate your child!
 Unfortunately we cannot accommodate a full scale party, but you may bring in a special snack that day!